 - Budget for expenses.
 Don’t risk accidentally spending more on your fundraising activities than you raise.

 - Gift range chart.
 This notes the number of donations needed to reach your goal, as well as the number of donations at varying levels you need to solicit.
-You should also note how many prospects you may have to reach out to at each giving level.
-Base this on your documented research, and follow it carefully
+For example: if you know that your average donor gives you ~$70, that some of your donors give $100+, and that a large portion of your donors give at the $25 level, you can make some solid predictions about how your donors will interact with your campaign.
+You should note how many prospects you may have to reach out to at each giving level.
+Base this on your documented research, and follow it carefully!

 Use your CRM or your fundraising platform’s dashboard to track the number of:

 - Donor lifetime value.

 If your retention rates start to falter, you know your overall strategy needs to be tweaked.